 Falls are the second leading cause of occupational fatalities and disabling injuries in the United States.
-Each year, over 500 workers die in fall-related accidents and over 300,000 workers suffer a disabling injury.
+Each year over 500 workers die in fall-related accidents and over 300,000 workers suffer a disabling injury.
 Most of these fatalities and disabling injuries, according to the National Institute of Occupational Safety and Health (NIOSH), are the result of falls from elevations of six feet or less.

-Where a fall hazard exists, there are two acceptable options; one, eliminate the hazard or, two, provide protection against it.
-Ideally, it is best to eliminate the hazard.
+Where a fall hazard exists, there are two acceptable options: one, eliminate the hazard, or two, provide protection against it.
+Ideally, it is best to totally eliminate the hazard.

-Fall protection is a means or system used to protect employees from falling from an elevated walking/working surface.
-Fall protection involves the elimination, prevention, and/or control of fall hazards.
+Fall protection is defined as any means or system used to protect employees from falling from an elevated walking/working surface.
+Fall protection involves the elimination, prevention, and control of fall hazards.

-Whenever feasible, employers should always set up temporary floors, guards, toeboards, or other physical barriers to falls instead of having workers rely on nets or tying off for all protection.
+Whenever feasible, employers should always set up a temporary floor, guardrails, toe boards, or other physical barriers to falls instead of having workers rely on nets or tying off for fall protection.
 When not feasible, personal fall protection or safety nets must be used.
 No work should proceed unless the necessary fall protection is in place.
-The use of fall protection can prevent serious injury and save your life.
+The use of fall protection can prevent serious injury or save your life.